Image Gallery, Music Room, and Replay Actions

 - get_fraction(name, format='{seen}/{total}')

 Returns a text string giving the number of unlocked images and total number of images in the button named name.
+If name is None, returns the same information for all buttons.

 - format